UbikTransmedia/rvr/README.md

 For more information about how Sinatra handles petitions, please refer to its documentation on [routes](https://github.com/sinatra/sinatra#routes) and [views](https://github.com/sinatra/sinatra#views--templates).

 Sinatra also uses a convention for resource handling.
-You will find the HTML templates at the __/views__ folder.
-Resources such as images, CSS and JavaScript are found (and fully available from anywhere within Sinatra) at __public__ folder; for example, this is how you call a CSS file from the HTML templates at __/views__:
+You will find the HTML templates at the _/views_ folder.
+Resources such as images, CSS and JavaScript are found (and fully available from anywhere within Sinatra) at _/public_ folder; for example, this is how you call a CSS file from the HTML templates at _/views_:

 ```html
 <link rel="stylesheet" type="text/css" href="css/style-cargo-sender.css">